How to Book a

-Bridge lifts are available at no charge, 24 hours a day, 365 days a year.
+Bridge lifts are available at no charge, 24 hours a day.

 The requirements of the City of London (various powers) Act 1971 and certain other conditions need to be met.

 1. Any vessel with a mast or superstructure of 30ft (9m) or more wishing to enter or leave the Upper Pool of London can ask for a Bridge Lift.